 As a graphic designer you can hardly miss InDesign: it is the program of choice for most graphic designers worldwide.
 Ever since Adobe shipped it with the creative suites, it has grown more and more important and finally won the race from QuarkXPress.
 During this course, you use InDesign to lay out magazines, brochures and books.

-During this course, learn how colour and space affect one another and create beautiful layouts.
-Learn typography and understand how text interacts with images.
+During this course, you learn how colour and space affect one another and create beautiful layouts.
+Typography and special layout options have the key focus in InDesign, as well as understanding how text interacts with images.
 Use masters to create professional, stunning designs for print or multimedia.

 Want to learn even more?

-Attend the InDesign PRO course and learn Photoshop and Illustrator, too.
+Attend the InDesign Advanced Course or the InDesign PRO course and learn Photoshop and Illustrator, too.

 This first InDesign lesson teaches you how to use colour and create colour combinations.
 You will also learn how to create the first layouts and what to be aware of when you do.
 And of course you will get to know the InDesign interface so you can work efficiently.

 You learn all about colours and how to combine them such as analog and monochrome designs.

 Colour and a sense of proportion are at the heart of this lesson: you will learn the first steps of graphic design.